 It is a controversial procedure involving injection of tiny doses of medications (everyone uses different formulas but the most commonly used is deoxycholic acid) into the fat layer under your skin to dissolve it.
 It was very popular in Europe many years ago since it was developed in France in 1952.
 The idea of destroying the unwanted fat and curing cellulite is what every American woman desires.
 But while some patients and doctors rave about the results and consider Mesotherapy and Lipodissolve great procedures most others warn that instead both are a waste of money at best and potentially harmful at worst.
 In traditional Mesotherapy the various ingredients ( which are different from doctor to doctor ) are injected into the deep skin, the mesoderm, while in Lipodissolve the injections are made into the fat underneath the skin.
 However both terms are used interchangeably.
 What you should know is that there is no cure for cellulite and the safety of the injected medications and long term effects of Mesotherapy and Lipodissolve have not been established.
 Currently the FDA , the US agency tasked to approve drugs, has not approved any of the various drugs used in Mesotherapy and Lipodissolve with the exception recently of Kybella.
 Kybella has been approved only for treatment of the double chin.
 However, the results are mediocre at best compared to liposuction.
 Mesotherapy and Lipodissolve are not an alternative to liposuction and are associated with significant complications.
 Having been exposed to Mesotherapy since 1985, I have not observed any noticeable and prolonged improvement in patients who underwent Mesotherapy and therefore at the present time we do not offer it.
 Furthermore the American Society for Aesthetic Plastic Surgery does not endorse it.
 Remember that not even Hollywood stars can eliminate cellulite…they are just great at hiding it.

-Do you offer the Therma-Cool or the Thread Lift also known as Feather Lift ( the so called non-surgery weekend facelifts )?
+Do you offer the Therma-Cool, Coolsculpting or the Thread Lift also known as Feather Lift (the so called non-surgery weekend facelifts )?

-We do not use the Therma-Cool (Thermage) or other similar Laser/Light/RF skin tightening procedures as recent studies have shown the results to be quite minimal with over one third of patients exhibiting no change at all.
+There is a plethora of non-invasive cosmetic treatments but what do they have in common?
+All are temporary and expensive and offer short lived results.
+We do not use the Therma-Cool (Thermage), Coolsculpting or other similar Laser/Light/RF skin tightening procedures as recent studies have shown the results to be quite minimal with over one third of patients exhibiting no change at all.
 Likewise we do not offer the so called weekend facelifts (“The Facial Thread Lift, Weekender Lift or Feather Lift”) since the results show minimal improvement lasting only weeks or at the most a few months.
 In over a third of the patients there is no demonstrable or visible improvement.
 The reason is that these procedures lift portions of “skin only” and not the underlying muscles.
 Since the skin is firmly attached to the underlying muscle, the stronger muscle tissue will pull the skin back down to its original position either immediately or within weeks.
 Please remember that it is common for drug and device companies to inflate the efficacy and downplay the safety of their products.
 Industry in medicine often gets a product FDA approved and then markets it without an adequate scientific basis.
 It is incumbent upon you, the patient, to ask your plastic surgeon for validation of the product.

 Do you offer the Vampire FaceLift?